 Much like Facebook, Google has a long history of tracking your data as well.
-We discussed previously dropping the big three – Google, Yahoo, and Bing – for a more secure, data-collecting free, search engine like DuckDuckGo for search results that result in your data being logged, tracked and sold.
+We discussed previously dropping the big three like Google, Yahoo, and Bing for a secure search engine like DuckDuckGo to conduct your browsing without your data being logged, tracked and sold.

 Let’s say you successfully erased yourself, so does this mean you can never use the Internet again?
 Not necessarily.
 You can always use a virtual private network (VPN) if you’re not ready to give up on the many daily conveniences the Internet provides.
 What about sites that require personal data?
 Well here’s a fun secret – you’re not obligated to provide real information.
-If you have an account you’re not ready to delete but requires certain personal info you’re not comfortable giving, simply supply the site with “alternative” information like a made-up birthday or a throwaway email account.
-Erasing yourself from the Internet is not a task to be taken lightly and it can be very cumbersome, which is why there are so many digital removing services popping up recently to help.
+If you have an account, you’re not ready to delete but requires specific personal info you’re not comfortable giving, merely supply the site with “alternative” information like a made-up birthday or a throwaway email account.
+Erasing yourself from the Internet is not a task to be taken lightly, and it can be very cumbersome, which is why there are so many digital removing services popping up recently to help.

 Stay In Touch